codacy/docs/docs/repositories-configure/code-patterns.md

 Issues detected by Codacy belong to one of the following categories:

--   **Code Style:** Code formatting and syntax problems, such as variable names style, enforcing the use of brackets and quotation marks
+-   **Code Style:** Code formatting and syntax problems, such as variable names style and enforcing the use of brackets and quotation marks
 -   **Error Prone:** Code that may hide bugs and language keywords that should be used with caution, such as the operator `==` in JavaScript or `Option.get` in Scala
 -   **Code Complexity:** High complexity methods and classes that should be refactored
 -   **Performance:** Code that can have performance problems